JavaBeast24/TeamX/README.txt

     201: client needs to be sub-server
     202: client needs to be non-sub-server-client
     203: client missing permission
+	204: client player needs to be online
+	205: client login error

     301: wrong type of argument
     302: wrong length of arguments